 5. Five Points

 Near the Atlanta Zero Milepost (which you can view via an underground parking deck), the Five Points MARTA station spans the railroad gulch in the center of the city.
-Connected to the MARTA station is Underground Atlanta, which sadly is only about one-fourth of its original size.
-View there one of the city’s original gas-lamp street lights and walk along the underground Alabama Street to the Georgia Freight Railroad Depot, one of the oldest buildings in downtown (pictured here).
+Connected to the MARTA station is Underground Atlanta.
+It’s currently closed for development, but you can walk above it to view the Georgia Freight Railroad Depot, one of the oldest buildings in downtown (pictured here).
 Three of Atlanta’s passenger rail terminals were also near the station, but none still stand today.

 While in the area, walk to the Fairlie-Poplar Historic District just north of the station for one of the few intact areas of downtown Atlanta that wasn’t torn down or destroyed in the years after the Civil War.
 You’ll find the largest number of historic commercial buildings in Atlanta.
 Notable structures include Atlanta’s Flatiron building (the oldest standing skyscraper), the elaborate Candler Building, the 1911 U.S. Post Office and Courthouse and the Healey Building.